 CGS is not a widget toolkit as Winforms or Gnome / GTK but is thought to be at a lower level and it will be the basics in which widget toolkits will be implemented.

-CGS hides the graphics driver (so far VGA and VBE) used and it is thought to be the universal way to draw on the screen in Cosmos.
+CGS hides the graphics driver (so far VGA, VBE and VMWare SVGA II) used and it is thought to be the universal way to draw on the screen in Cosmos.

 Let’s give a look to its API methods.